MihaiHMO/VSDhdp/README.md

 Around the pins a blocking area is needed so the automated tool will not place cells .
 ![image](https://user-images.githubusercontent.com/49897923/212905875-6e04ac67-1fd0-4e4c-85f2-2b403291c1cf.png)

-**Placement**
+### **Placement**
 This stage is actually the placement of the rest of the cells, optimized from the connections point of view to have minimum wire length and load capacitance.
 The wire length and capacitance can be estimated by measuring the distances, estimating physical size of wires.
 If the signal integrity will not be met buffers will be inserted to repeat the signal - for high frequency the cells must be placed as close as possible , also clos to pins.
 ![image](https://user-images.githubusercontent.com/49897923/212923303-a74da0d0-4936-4018-9653-9590f8add0cc.png)
 Legalization definition for OpenLane is that the cells must fit in the defined row width of the design and no overlaps.

-**Standard cells design flow**
+### **Standard cells design flow**
-Inputs-->  Design  ---> Output
+Inputs --> Design  ---> Output
-Inputs - PDKs:
+_Inputs_ - PDKs:
 - DRC & LVS rules: physical limitations for the production tools
--Spice models : electrical parameters and behavior of CMOS
+- Spice models: electrical parameters and behavior of CMOS
--Library and user design specs :cell dimensions (row size, timing) , drive strength, effect of specific supply voltage, usage of fixed metal layers, pin location etc.
+- Library and user design specs: cell dimensions (row size, timing) , drive strength, effect of specific supply voltage, usage of fixed metal layers, pin location etc.

-Design:
+_Design:_
-- Circuit design : dimensioning the electrical parameters
+- Circuit design: dimensioning the electrical parameters
 - Layout design
 ![image](https://user-images.githubusercontent.com/49897923/212944035-b3669865-f38f-40ce-bf54-1d133375ba11.png)
-- Characterization: timing , noise and power
+- Characterization (GUNA): From an extracted spice netlist from Layout - timing , noise and power .libs with specific stimulus and output load .

-Output: CDL (circuit description language, GDS II, LEF, extracted spice netlist (.cir)
+_Output:_ CDL (circuit description language, GDS II, LEF, extracted spice netlist (.cir) from the final layout

+!!!!
+LAb5!!!
+In order to edit the cell layout .mag  and .tech file is needed

 - Design and characterize one library cell using Layout tool and spice simulator
 - Pre-layout timing analysis and importance of good clock tree